Tvolcom322/campaigns/pages/remnants-of-faerun.md

 ### Laboratory:
 Students who are proficient in Biology or Herbology may use the laboratory to expend their ingredients in order to make potions or medicine.
 If you do not have the means or ingredients, services of the Lab may be purchased from the Laboratory as well.
 Supplies are often limited, so the Laboratory will sometimes send requests to The Spire in order to replenish their stock.

+### Crafts and Talents:
+Students who have other worldy experience have oppurtunities to make a commercial name for themselves in Bridgetown.
+If you are proficient in certain tool kits, you can use that expertise to create crafts or provide services to others with the hope of a profit.
+You do need to lease a booth on Marketstreet for 10+1d10 gold (Fluctuating availability of spaces).
+Once you've leased a booth you will roll a d20 and get at least a DC 9 to break even.
+Each tool kit has a different degree of difficulty associated with it that determines how hard it is to turn a profit.
+This takes into account start-up costs of materials and or work done.
+Rolling a DC 10 - (listed DC) will net you your money back on the booth and the profit amount listed, but rolling above the listed DC will do the same but double your profit +1d4.

+* Alchemist's supplies: Crafting of runes (DC 18, +6 profit)
+* Brewer's supplies: Brewing of drinks (DC 17, +5 profit)
+* Calligrapher's supplies: Writing letters for people (DC 15, +3 profit)
+* Carpenter's tools: Simple toys (DC 16, +4 profit)
+* Cobbler's tools: Shoe shining and mending (DC 15, +3 profit)
+* Cook's utensils: Quick and simple meals (DC 16, +4 profit)
+* Glassblower's tools: (Wares must be premade at The Spire.)
+Decorations (DC 17, +5 profit)
+* Jeweler's tools: Adjustments to accessories (DC 16, +4 profit)
+* Leatherworker's tools: Fixing of lacing for armor and more (DC 15, +3 profit)
+* Mason's tools: Get hired to adjust a person's home (DC 17, +5 profit)
+* Painter's supplies: Sell artwork (DC 18, +6 profit)
+* Potter's tools: Sell pottery (DC 16, +4 profit)
+* Smith's tools: Sharpen tools and weapons (DC 16, +4 profit)
+* Tinker's tools: Fixing odds and ends of adventurer's (DC 15, +3 profit)
+* Weaver's tools: Selling baskets and hats (DC 15, +3 profit)
+* Woodcarver's tools: Selling toys, instruments, accessories, knick knacks (DC 16, +4 profit)
+* Disguise Kit: Selling costumes (DC 17, +5 profit)
+* Forgery kit: Crafting pre-made stationary (DC 15, +3 profit)
+* Gaming Set: Full competition games, no chance ones (DC 15, +3 profit)
+* Herbalism kit: Creating natural medicine (DC 18, +6 profit)
+* Musical Instrument: Fixing instruments and selling reeds and strings (DC 15, +3 profit)
+* Navigator's tools: Navigation assistance by sea or land (DC 16, +4 profit)
+* Poisoner's kit: Selling antidotes for common poisons and venoms (DC 16, +4 profit)
+* Thieves tools: Crafting locks and duplicating keys (DC 16, +4 profit)

+### Good Night's Sleep:
+Sometimes the best thing to do is have a nice light meal, a warm drink, and head to sleep for the night a bit early.
+Doing so the day before an adventure will net you +1 on initiative rolls and +1 against Wisdom saving throws for the first encounter of your next adventure.